-Steel Burner: These models are equipped with self-adjusting air mixture and do not have an adjustable air shutter.
-At the time of installation and during annual maintenance, a visual check of the pilot and burner flames should be made to determine if they are burning properly.
+At the time of installation and at periodic intervals (about every 3 months), a visual check of the pilot and burner flames should be made to determine if they are burning properly.
 The burner flames should be blue with yellow tips.
-A blue-orange flame is characteristic of operation on liquefied petroleum (LPG) gas.
+A blue-orange flame is characteristic of operation on liquefied petroleum (LP) gas.
+If the burner flame does not appear as described.

 IMPORTANT- In the event of an emergency, turn off the gas and electric (if applicable) to the appliance.
 IMPORTANT- The water heater should be inspected at a minimum annually by a qualified service technician for damaged components and/or joints not sealed.
 DO NOT operate this water heater if any part is found damaged or if any joint is found not sealed.

 Water heaters are heat producing appliances.
-To avoid damage or injury there shall be no materials stored against the water heater or flue system, and proper care shall be taken to avoid unnecessary contact (especially by children) with the water heater and flue system.
+To avoid damage or injury there shall be no materials stored against the water heater or flue system, and proper care shall be taken to avoid unnecessary contact (especially by children) with the water heater and flue

-UNDER NO CIRCUMSTANCES SHALL FLAMMABLE MATERIALS, SUCH AS PETROL OR PAINT THINNER BE USED OR STORED IN THE VICINITY OF THIS WATER HEATER, VENT SYSTEM OR IN ANY LOCATION FROM WHICH FUMES COULD REACH THE WATER HEATER OR FLUE SYSTEM.
+UNDER NO CIRCUMSTANCES SHALL FLAMMABLE MATERIALS.
+SUCH AS PETROL OR PAINT THINNER BE USED OR STORED IN THE VICINITY OF THIS WATER HEATER, VENT SYSTEM OR IN ANY LOCATION FROM WHICH FUMES COULD REACH THE WATER HEATER OR FLUE SYSTEM.